chocoff/lwjgl_blackjack/README.md

 * `/models`: 3D objects for cards, chips, and environment.
 * `/shaders`: GLSL vertex and fragment shaders.
 * `/sounds`: Game music and sound effects.
-* `/textures`: Image files for model skins and UI.